All Products

 }

 2. After you create the policy, go to the Roles page.
-Find the role that you just created in the list and click Grant Permission.
+Find the role that you just created and click Grant Permission.
 In the Grant Permission panel, the principal is automatically populated.
-In the Policy field, select the custom policy that you created in the previous step, and then click OK.
+For the Policy parameter, select the custom policy that you created in the previous step, and then click OK.

-3. (Optional) Grant the RAM role permissions to access KMS: If the data replicated to the destination bucket is encrypted with KMS, you must grant the RAM role access permissions for KMS.
+3. (Optional) Grant the RAM role permissions to access KMS: If the data to be replicated to the destination bucket is encrypted with KMS, you must grant the RAM role access permissions for KMS.

-On the Roles page, find the role that you just created in the list and click Grant Permission.
-In the Grant Permissions panel, the principal is automatically populated.
-Set Policy to AliyunKMSCryptoUserAccess, and then click OK.
+On the Roles page, find the role you just created and click Grant Permission.
+In the Grant Permission panel, the principal is automatically populated.
+Set Policy to AliyunKMSCryptoUserAccess and click OK.

-4. Record the role ARN: On the Roles page, find the RAM role that you created.
-On the Basic Information page, copy the ARN of the role for later use.
-The format is acs:ram::{Source Account UID}:role/{Role Name}.
+4. On the Roles page, find the RAM role that you created.
+On the Basic Information page, copy the role ARN for later use.
+The ARN is in the format acs:ram::{Source Account UID}:role/{Role Name}.

 Step 2: Authorize the RAM role and prepare resources in the destination account